Thanks for your interest in the Dive Experience. We can't wait to get connected and see how we can help you take your engineering to the next level.

 Such simulations are influenced by large differences in scale regarding time and space.
 Therefore, classical mesh based CFD approaches, e.g. the finite-volume method, come with challenging preprocessing workflows and high computational runtimes.
 But how is SPH different?

 The SPH method is a perfect pick for industrial usage when it comes to moving geometries or dynamic free surface flows.
 Furthermore, it comes with high computational scalability if the respective hardware resources are available.
-Especially its capabilities of treating dynamic phase interfaces in a more natural way come in handy for roller bearing simulations.
+Its capabilities to treat dynamic phase interfaces in a more natural way come in especially handy for roller bearing simulations.
 These capabilities result from its Lagrangian meshfree nature.

 In this article, we want to give you some insights on the collaboration between Schaeffler Technologies AG & Co.
 KG and dive solutions GmbH.
 Within this close collaboration we were able to present the very first SPH roller bearing simulations to the world of engineering.
 The ambitious project also involved a set of essential software innovations such as local particle refinement, periodic boundary conditions, highly complex wall boundary treatments, and multiphase flows.

-But why exactly is fluid simulation relevant to find a feasible design?
+But why exactly is fluid simulation relevant for finding a feasible design?
 Within the scope of the development and optimization as well as the return analysis of roller bearings, questions regarding the internal fluid flow are often focusing on the following points:

 It is obviously necessary to find suitable approaches that simplify the simulation models and shorten simulation times.
 There are three approaches: